gretakichelmacher/Data-Mining-Applied-Techniques/README.md

 ### 1) Association Rule Mining
 The objective of this personal project has been to understand and develop Association Rule Mining in R using the Arules library to generate a set of rules to see which item are more generally both together.

+### 2) PCA and FastICA
+The objective of this personal project has been to understand and develop PCA and FastICA.